-Throughout the Phoenix Metro area as well as nationwide has become an epidemic of Phony Locksmiths trained to take advantage of those in bad situations, charging several times the amount it should for their services, many which are fraudulant to begin with.
+Throughout the Phoenix metro area–and nationwide–there has been an epidemic of phony locksmiths trained to take advantage of those in bad situations.
+They charge several times what their services are worth, many of which are fraudulent to begin with.
 Want to protect yourself from becoming the next victim?
 Use these steps to find a reputable locksmith.

-Tips to look and ask for:
+Before hiring a locksmith, here's what to look and ask for:

-7. Did they charge what they quoted?
+7. Make sure they charged you what they quoted.

-8. Visit the Better Business Bureau and check the company you are considering hiring and check their complaints and BBB rating.
+8. Visit the Better Business Bureau and check the company you are considering and check their complaints and BBB rating.

 To learn of other ways you can protect yourself visit the Federal Trade Commission.